The Bee Sting

 Reviewed by Wendy Tucker

 Bonnie Garmus was 65 years old when this, her first novel, was published in 2022 and this fact should give hope to all those procrastinating writers out there.
 She was a senior copy writer and the only woman at a meeting where she was yet again spoken over, interrupted, disregarded and her ideas usurped.
-That night she wrote the first chapter of Lessons in Chemistry while thinking of her mother, a nurse … Read more »
+That night she wrote the first chapter of Lessons in Chemistry while thinking of her mother, a … Read more »

 Chai Time at Cinnamon Gardens